sinai-dev/sinai-dev.github.io/GettingStarted/Guides.md

 ## Making a Custom Item
 ?> This guide introduces you to the concept of SL Packs, and shows you how to edit an Item.

-First, have a quick read of the [SL Packs](GettingStarted/SLPacks) article to understand how to work with SideLoader from folders.
+Before we start, have a quick read of the [SL Packs](GettingStarted/SLPacks) article to understand how to work with SideLoader from folders.
 No knowledge of C# is necessary for this.

 Next, start Outward.
 We are going to use the [SL Menu](GettingStarted/SLMenu) to generate a template from an existing Item for us.

-In game, press <b>Ctrl + Alt + F6</b> to open the SL Menu.
-In the Items panel, enter `2000010` as the Target Item ID, as well as the New Item ID.
-Press the button to generate the template.
+# In game, press <b>Ctrl + Alt + F6</b> to open the SL Menu.
+# In the Items panel, enter `2000010` as the Target Item ID, as well as the New Item ID.
+# Press the button to generate the template.

 ![Using the SL Menu.](https://i.imgur.com/5QQbJnn.png)

+Let's find the template SideLoader generated.

-Now, open the folder `Outward\Mods\SideLoader\_GENERATED\`, this is SideLoader's folder for generated templates.
-Inside here, you should see an `Items\` sub-folder, which should contain a folder called `2000010_IronSword\`.
+# Open `Outward\Mods\SideLoader\_GENERATED\`, this is where SideLoader generates templates to.
+# Inside here, you should see an `Items\` sub-folder
+# Inside Items, you should see a folder called `2000010_IronSword\`.

 ![The `_GENERATED\` folder should look like this.](https://i.imgur.com/tqcQTzc.png)